Minimalistic Unsupervised Learning with the Sparse Manifold Transform: Unsupervised Learning with the Sparse Manifold Transform

 where $\sum_{j\in n(i)} w(i,j) =1$.
 Several ways to acquire $w(\cdot, \cdot)$ are: to use locally linear interpolation, temporal linear interpolation, or spatial neighbor linear interpolation.
 If we write the set $\{{\vec \alpha_i}\}$ as a matrix $A$, where each column of $A$ corresponds to the sparse feature of a data point, then both Optimization~\ref{opt:smt_similarity} and Optimization~\ref{opt:smt_linearity} can be formulated as the following general formulation \citep{chen2018sparse}:

 where $D$ is a differential operator, $V=\frac{1}{N}AA^T$ and $N$ is the total number of data point. $D$ corresponds to a first-order derivative operator in Optimization~\ref{opt:smt_similarity} and a second-order derivative operator in Optimization~\ref{opt:smt_linearity}.
-For Optimization~\ref{opt:smt_similarity}, $D_{ji} = -1 $ for $j \in n(i)$, $D_{ii}= |n(i)|$, and $D_{ji} = 0$ otherwise.
+For Optimization~\ref{opt:smt_similarity}, $D$ has M columns, where $M$ denote the number of pair of neighbors. $D = [{\bf d_1},{\bf d_2}, \cdots {\bf d_M}]$ and for $k^{th}$ pair of neighbors $x_i, x_j$, we have ${\bf d_k}_i = 1$ and ${\bf d_k}_j = -1$.
+All other elements of $D$ are zero.
 For Optimization~\ref{opt:smt_linearity}, $D_{ji} = -w(i,j)$ for $j \in n(i)$, $D_{ii} = 1$, and $D_{ji} = 0$ otherwise.
-The solution to this generalized eigen-decomposition problem is given \citep{vladymyrov2013locally} by $P = UV^{-\frac{1}{2}}$, where $U$ is a matrix of $f$ trailing eigenvectors (i.e. eigenvectors with the smallest eigenvalues) of the matrix $Q = V^{-\frac{1}{2}}ADD^TA^TV^{-\frac{1}{2}}$.
+The solution to this generalized eigen-decomposition problem is given \citep{vladymyrov2013locally} by $P = UV^{-\frac{1}{2}}$, where $U$ is a matrix of $L$ trailing eigenvectors (i.e. eigenvectors with the smallest eigenvalues) of the matrix $Q = V^{-\frac{1}{2}}ADD^TA^TV^{-\frac{1}{2}}$.
 Please note that if $U$ contains all of the eigenvectors of $Q$, then the solution of SMT reduces to the whitening matrix.
-We can generalize $f$ to an arbitrary function as long as it can capture the locality and structures in the signal space.
-If we choose $f$ as a quadratic expansion function, Optimization~\ref{opt:smt_similarity} would reduce to slow feature analysis \citep{wiskott2002slow}.